ome/omero-documentation/omero/sysadmins/server-performance.rst

 Once you have your OMERO server running and secured, a second critical step will be tuning various configuration parameters in order to get optimal performance.
+Assorted timeouts can be found under :ref:`Performance<performance_configuration>` but the more critical properties are outlined below.

 .. _database_settings: